Anti-ageing skincare can be a minefield to navigate.

-Argireline is also especially marketed as a component of eye care products; a 5% cream applied twice daily demonstrated a 27% decrease in the condition periorbital rhytids after 30 days.
+Argireline is also mainly marketed as a component of eye care products; a 5% cream applied twice daily demonstrated a 27% decrease in the condition of periorbital rhytids after 30 days.

 (GHK-Cu) Copper tripeptide

-This Peptide is really effective at treating eye puffiness, combined with Acetyl Hexapeptide-8, it has great results with reducing fine lines and strengthening the skin around your eyes.
+This peptide effectively treats eye puffiness; combined with Acetyl Hexapeptide-8, it has excellent results in reducing fine lines and strengthening the skin around your eyes.

 Palmitoyl oligopeptide and palmitoyl tetrapeptide

-These are two innovative peptides combined in skincare products to work around the eyes, reducing the appearance of dark circles if you are keen to find out more about ingredients that can help with dark circles and follow the link.
+These are two innovative peptides that, when combined in skincare products, work around the eyes, helping to reduce the appearance of dark circles;

-It is important to note, that occasional periodic use of peptides in formulas is not advisable; for them to be truly effective they have to be used religiously as part of a continuous skincare routine, only then can you expect to see amazing results.
+They must be used religiously as part of a continuous skincare routine; only then can you expect to see positive results.

 Like Copper Peptides, they need to be used regularly, and what will happen is that over time, they build your skin’s foundation, making it more resilient.